bluesky/bluesky/doc/source/tutorial.rst

 In rare cases, if we are worried that the plan's cleanup procedure might be dangerous, we can "halt".
 Halting circumvents the cleanup instructions.

+Try executing ``RE(scan([det], motor, 1, 10, 10))``, pausing, and exiting in
+these various ways.
+Observe that the RunEngine won't let you run a new plan until you have resolved the paused plan using one of these methods.

 Automated Suspend & Resume
 --------------------------